What is an MMS Message?

 - Subscription Group: A Subscription Group is a collection of sending phone numbers (i.e. short codes, long codes, and/or alphanumeric sender IDs) that are used for a specific type of messaging purpose.
 Your subscription group requires a phone number that is enabled for MMS.
 A whitelisting provisioning process is required to enable your short-code for MMS sending capabilities.
 Please speak with your Braze Account Manager regarding enabling this feature.

 - MMS Message Limits: For MMS, the message limit is 5MB (this includes the multimedia asset and the message body size).
 To be on the safer side, Braze recommends not exceeding 4MB for your multimedia asset while also including a message body.

 - MMS Throughput: MMS throughput is 1 segment per second via a long code.

 - Inbound MMS: Braze does not support incoming MMS responses at this time

-- Accepted File Types: Currently, Braze accepts jpg, gif, and png files and allows you to attach a single multimedia asset to your MMS message.
+- Accepted File Types: Currently, Braze accepts jpg, gif, png, and .vcf files and allows you to attach a single multimedia asset to your MMS message.
 Future iterations of MMS at Braze will allow customers to attach up to 10 different assets as well as support a wider range of file types.